matter-labs/pairing/README.md

 Originally developed by ZCash, with extensions from us to make it a little more pleasant.

 This is a Rust crate for using pairing-friendly elliptic curves.
-Currently, only the [BLS12-381](https://z.cash/blog/new-snark-curve.html) and BN256 curves are implemented.
+Currently, only the [BLS12-381](https://z.cash/blog/new-snark-curve.html), the cycle MNT4-6 (753 bits) and BN256 curves are implemented.

 ## [Documentation](https://docs.rs/pairing/)